W4hyuXD/WebphisAttack/README.md

 $ python3 Run.py
 ```

-## Warning ⚠️
+### Warning ⚠️

-The developer is not responsible for any misuse of this tool.
+> The developer is not responsible for any misuse of this tool.
 Please use it wisely, as the developer will not be held fully accountable for any misuse by third parties.
 Thank you.

 <details>
-    <summary><strong>Screenshot 📸</strong></summary>
+    <summary><bold>Screenshot 📸</bold></summary>

  - Main Menu
    - Spam Web Phising (Available)